jantursky/orderlord-help-driver/docs/getting-started/how-to-login.md

 {% include img_smartphone.html name="getting_started_how_to_login_14.png" %}

 ## Disable Battery Optimization
-- First of all, let's solve the issue with **Battery Optimization**.
 Click on the warning block.
-The description with the steps, how to solve this optimization will be displayed.
-Click on the <span class="text-orange-200">**DISABLE**</span> button.
+The description with the steps, how to solve this optimization, will be displayed.
+Click on the <span class="text-green-200">**DISABLE**</span> button.

 {% include img_smartphone.html name="getting_started_how_to_login_2.png" %}